-a.
-The as-built elevation (in relation to NGVD) of the lowest floor (including basement) and include whether or not such structures contain a basement.

-- b.
-If the structure has been floodproofed, the as-built elevation (in relation to the NGVD) to which the structure was floodproofed. - c.
+- a.
+The as-built elevation (in relation to mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement. - b.
+If the structure has been floodproofed, the as-built elevation (in relation to the mean sea level) to which the structure was floodproofed. - c.
 Any certification of floodproofing.